spider-pig/42Projects/ft_push_swap/README.md

 ![(https://github.com/42Paris/minilibx-linux/actions/workflows/ci.yml/badge.svg)](https://img.shields.io/badge/norminette-100%25-green)

 # Push_Swap
-A program that sorts input numbers using a data structure consisting of two A and B stacks and provided instructions.
+A program that sorts input numbers using a data structure consisting of two A and B stacks and provided instructions. <br>
 The numbers are inserted in stack A and, after sorting using stack B as auxiliary, they must be stored in A.

 ### Functions
 [`read`](https://man7.org/linux/man-pages/man2/read.2.html) <br>